 Today’s post is written in response to a reader’s question.

-I am wondering if you can give me advice on how to use Delta miles to go to both Ecuador (Gallapagos) and Peru (Machu Pichu) in the same trip.
+I am wondering if you can give me advice on how to use Delta miles to go to both Ecuador (Galapagos) and Peru (Machu Pichu) on the same trip.
+We would really like to go on a 5 day Galapagos tour so would need to have roughly a week around the Galapagos islands.
 I have about 160,000 Delta miles and my husband has about 90,000 Delta miles.
 We would like to go in either January or February of 2015.
 Any suggestions would be greatly appreciated!
 Thanks!

 Karen’s starting her trip in MSP, and wants help with this booking using her Delta Miles.
 In addition to those miles Karen mentioned they have a good amount of American and United Miles as well.
 Today I’ll step through how I research a trip like this, and go step by step into what I’ve found for Karen.